vanstorm9/DataAnalysisExperiments/streamAnalysis/README.md

 ## More p2p optimization recommended for Olga
 I noticed that the values of p2p while being connected to streamroot is quite low.

-However, this simply could be a result of the lack of Olga users and that there usually isn’t two members using those browsers who are watching the same video at the same time.
+However, this simply could be a result of the lack of Olga users and that there usually isn’t two members using those service providers who are watching the same video at the same time.